Search for Long-Lived Heavy Neutrinos at the LHC with a VBF Trigger

 This search seeks a displaced, oppositely charged, muon-electron pair.
 This final state is interpreted as the product of the decay of neutral long-lived particles decaying within the tracker.
 Having very low background, the search has been used to constrain models of displaced supersymmetry~\cite{Khachatryan:2014mea}.

 The specific cuts we use for this channel are shown in Table~\ref{table:4}.
-The search requires central high-$p_T$ leptons with considerable angular separation $\Delta {\rm R} = \sqrt{\Delta\phi^2 + \Delta\eta^2 }$.
+The search requires central, isolated, high-$p_T$ leptons with considerable angular separation $\Delta {\rm R} = \sqrt{\Delta\phi^2 + \Delta\eta^2 }$.
 In addition, the pair is required to be reconstructed within the tracker, implying constraints on $\sqrt{L_x^2+L_y^2}$ and $L_z$, with $L_x$, $L_y$, $L_z$ being the distances in $x$, $y$, $z$ travelled by the heavy neutrino before decaying.
 The kinematical variable related to the displaced decay is the transverse impact parameter of the leptons, defined as the distance of closest approach to the beamline: \begin{ceqn}